Blyth, South Australia: Railway

 In 1876, Blyth was the terminus of the narrow gauge railway to Port Wakefield.
 This line ultimately was extended to Gladstone and converted to the broad gauge of 1600 mm in 1927 as the Gladstone railway line.
+The railway closed on 29 March 1989 and was removed shortly after.

 Adjacent stations were Brinkworth to the north and Hoyleton and Halbury to the south.

+Location and description

+The farming community around Blyth spans the plains between the Clare Hills and the Barunga/Hummocks ranges.

+Located approximately 132 km north of Adelaide, the district's climate and soils are well suited to wheat, barley, legumes, hay, sheep, cattle and pigs.
+Altitude is 189 m, and rainfall is approximately 400 mm per annum.